Illustratien/Wang_2023_TAAG/README.md

        ¦--FigS4.R
        ¦--TC_theme.R
        °--TC_theme2.R
+2. Go to data repository on Zenodo (Wang, et al., 2023, https://doi.org/10.5281/zenodo.4729637), Please download the following data from Zenodo and place it to the **data** folder
+	* Wang_et_al_TAAG_2022_output_trait.rds

-4. following the display order in src as shown in the directory tree above, start with the Data_preparation.R to FigS4.R in an ascending manner.
+3. Run with the Data_preparation.R to FigS4.R in an ascending manner (order as shown above).

 Enjoy!

-Citation info
+Citation info:

 Wang, T-C., Casadebaig, P., Chen, T-W. More than 1000 genotypes are required to derive robust relationships between yield, yield stability and physiological parameters: a computational study on wheat crop.
 Theor Appl Genet (2023). https://doi.org/10.1007/s00122-023-04264-7